Vxrpenter/Optimization-Wiki/wiki/games/monster-hunter-wilds.md

 # ReShade

-> [!CAUTION]
-> This will focus on improving visuals of the game and not improving performance.
+{: .warning} This will focus on improving visuals of the game and not improving performance.
 Only do these steps when you are already running the game with good performance because these changes can have a bit lower performance for more looks

 The first step is installing [ReShade](https://reshade.me/) for Monster Hunter Wilds.
 This will be a variying setup for users so follow your respective guide: